Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Experiments

 \subsection{Ablation Study}

 In this section, we will discuss the effectiveness of ${L}_{\text{STTI}}$ and ${L}_{\text{STFC}}$, as well as GDC.
-From \cref{tabel: Ablation study}, we can observe that even when only using STFC as the sole prior condition, the model's performance shows a clear improvement compared to the pre-trained model.
+From Tab. \ref{tabel: Ablation study}, we can observe that even when only using STFC as the sole prior condition, the model's performance showed a clear improvement compared to the pre-trained model.
 However, using only STTI as the loss function can lead to model collapse on some datasets.
+This may be due to that the inconsistency loss function in $\mathcal{L}_{STTI}$ could drive the model towards complete disorder, which is contrary to the objective laws of physiological signals.
+In contrast, the existence of a threshold, $\psi$, in $\mathcal{L}_{STFC}$, enabled the model to ignore trivial variations, thereby prevented it from overly focusing on consistency itself and consequently avoided overfitting that could degrade performance.
+At the same time, to verify the specific impact of the threshold $\psi$ on $\mathcal{L}_{STFC}$, we conducted an ablation study on $\psi$ while using $\mathcal{L}_{STFC}$ alone.
+The results are presented in Tab. \ref{table: psi}.
+It shows that the model achieved its best performance when $\psi = 1$, while too high or too low $\psi$ negatively affected the model performance.
+It must be noted that the optimal exact value of $\psi$ has yet to be fully explored; nevertheless, we recommended setting an appropriate threshold to prevent the model from being disturbed by minor variations.

-This may be due to the existence of a threshold, $\psi$, in $\mathcal{L}_{STFC}$, which allows the model to ignore trivial variations and focus on consistency itself.
-In contrast, the inconsistency loss function in $\mathcal{L}_{STTI}$ could drive the model towards complete disorder, which is contrary to the objective laws of physiological signals.
-Additionally, in \cref{fig:ablation}, it is noticeable that any method using $\mathcal{L}_{STFC}$ without gradient management exhibits a distinct process from optimization to degradation, indicating that minimizing consistency loss functions can easily lead to over-optimization on the target domain, causing the model to overfit.
-For the method that only uses STTI, after a certain number of iterations, the MAE change curve exhibits a rapid anomaly and then stabilizes, with little further change.
-This is related to our observation in \cref{subsection: 3.4}, where we proved that the gradient of $\mathcal{L}_{STTI}$ approaches zero in the later stages of training.
+Additionally, in Fig. \ref{fig:ablation}, it is noticeable that any method using $\mathcal{L}_{STFC}$ without gradient management led to a degradation of model performance, indicating that minimizing consistency loss functions could easily lead to over-optimization on the target domain, causing the model to overfit.
+For the method using only STTI, the model's performance improvement was relatively slow, gradually increasing with more iterations.
+This aligns with our observations in Section \ref{subsection: 3.4}, where the gradient magnitude slowly increased as the number of iterations increased.
+However, after a certain number of iterations, the model performance began to deteriorate.